 In Bangladesh Environment and Social Development Organization-ESDO is implementing the Green Youth Citizens project.
-In the project one of the goals is to introduce a best practice in local community by involving the youth and ESDO has introduced Green Club as the best practice to bring change in the community.
-ESDO is working with young citizens since 1995 through Environment and Conservation Nature Club (ECNC), that idea was elaborated into Green Club, which we formed in different educational institutions of Bangladesh with the aim to engage students actively in the environmental movement.
+In the project one of the goals is to introduce a best practice in the local community by involving the youth and ESDO has introduced Green Club as the best practice to bring change in the community.
+ESDO has been working with young citizens since 1995 through Environment and Conservation Nature Club (ECNC), that idea was elaborated into Green Club, which we formed in different educational institutions of Bangladesh with the aim to engage students actively in the environmental movement.

-To ensure the sustainability of this educational program ESDO created numerous Green Clubs at participating schools where students build alliances and advocate for environmental awareness amongst their peers.
-15 Green Clubs now exist in Dhaka including 6 green clubs in Munshigonj, Rangpur and Natore districts.
+To ensure the sustainability of this educational program ESDO created 93 Green Clubs at participating schools in 64 districts; where students build alliances and advocate for environmental awareness amongst their peers.

 Over 1000 members have interests in all aspects of the natural world, from birding to botanizing, investigation to publication, conservation to cooperation.
 We hope you’ll find something here to suit your interests.

 - To promote interest and knowledge about wildlife, forests and the environment around us

 - To foster concern to protect the flora and fauna and undisturbed examples of Bangladesh’s natural heritage